markriggins/dockerfy/README.md

 Secrets can be injected into configuration files by using [Secrets in Templates](https://github.com/markriggins/dockerfy#secrets-in-templates).

+You can specify multiple secrets files by using a colon to separate the paths, or by using the `--secrets-files` option multiple times.
+The files will be processed in the order that they were listed.
+Values from the later files overwrite earlier values if there are duplicates.

-For convenience, all secrets files are combined into ~/.secrets/combined_secrets.json inside the ephemeral running container.
-So JavaScript, Python and Go programs can load the secrets programatically, if desired.
-The combined secrets file location is exported as $SECRETS_FILE into the running --start, --run and primary command's environments
+For convenience, all secrets files are combined into ~/.secrets/combined_secrets.json inside the ephemeral running container for each `--user` account in the users home directory so the program running as the user will have permission to read the values and so JavaScript, Python and Go programs can load the secrets programatically from a single file.
+The combined secrets file location is exported as $SECRETS_FILE into the running --start, --run and primary command's environments.

 ##### Security Concerns
 1. **Reading secrets from files** -- Dockerfy only passes secrets to programs via configuration files to prevent leakage.
 Secrets could be passed to programs via the environment, but programs use the environment in unpredictable ways, such as logging, or perhaps even dumping their state back to the browser.